h2oai/h2o-3/h2o-docs/src/product/data-science/pca.rst

 -  `impute_missing <algo-params/impute_missing.html>`__: Specifies whether to impute missing entries with the column mean value.
 This value defaults to ``False`` (disabled).

+-  `compute_metrics <algo-params/compute_metrics.html>`__: Enable metrics computations on the training data.
+This option defaults to ``True`` (enabled).

+-  `seed <algo-params/seed.html>`__: Specify the random number generator (RNG) seed for algorithm components dependent on randomization.
+The seed is consistent for each H2O instance so that you can create models with the same starting conditions in alternative configurations.
+This value defaults to ``-1`` (time-based random number).

 -  `export_checkpoints_dir <algo-params/export_checkpoints_dir.html>`__: Specify a directory to which generated models will automatically be exported.

 Hyperparameters